What is FDA’s Section 506J Notification?

 The information to be included in the Notification:

 - The reasons for such discontinuance or interruption.

 - An interruption of the manufacture of the device will likely lead to a meaningful disruption in the supply.

 - A permanent discontinuance in the manufacture of the device.

 - Manufacturer name, FDA Establishment Identifier (FEI), name, product code, contact information, and UDI number.

 Failure to Notify.

-If a manufacturer fails to provide notification of a permanent discontinuance in accordance with the timelines, FDA will issue a letter to that manufacturer informing the manufacturer of such failure.
-The manufacturer must respond to FDA’s letter not later than 30 calendar days after issuance of FDA’s letter.
+If a manufacturer fails to provide notification of a permanent discontinuance following the timelines, FDA will issue a letter to that manufacturer informing the manufacturer of such failure.
+The manufacturer must respond to FDA’s letter no later than 30 calendar days after the issuance of the FDA’s letter.

 About the Author

-“Neethu Anto, Regulatory Professional from I3CGlobal, is one among the best performer, so passionate to share her knowledge and experience with medical device fraternity”
+“Neethu Anto, Regulatory Professional from I3CGlobal, is one of the best performers, so passionate to share her knowledge and experience with the medical device fraternity.”